jolars/normreg/reviews.md

 #### Weaknesses

-> - The study mainly focuses on binary and continuous features under
+> The study mainly focuses on binary and continuous features under
 > least-squares loss.
 It would be better to discuss further how the results can
 > be extended to categorical variables with more than two levels or broader
 > classes of models.

-TO DO
+We think it would be very interesting to extend the results to categorical variables, but think that this would require extensive additional work to be meaningful, in particular by introducing group lasso or similar methods.
+We have, however, now included an additional experiment and short discussion on categorical features to the appendix (Appendix F).

 > It would be better to discuss how the studies can be extended to some deep
 > learning scenarios, for example, distance regularization for fine-tuning